"Rate Lock" and other Ways to Get a Lower Interest Rate

-In addition to opting for the shorter rate lock period, there are more ways you can score the best rate.
-A bigger down payment will get you a lower interest rate, because you're starting out with a good deal of equity.
-You can pay points to lower your interest rate over the loan term, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the life of the loan.
-You'll pay more initially, but you'll save money, especially if you don't refinance early.
+There are more ways to get a reduced rate, besides agreeing to a shorter rate lock period.
+A larger down payment will result in a reduced interest rate, since you will have more equity at the start.
+You can pay points to reduce your interest rate over the loan term, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to bring the rate down over the life of the loan.
+You'll pay more initially, but you will save money in the long run.

 Mortgage Questions?